DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 - GitHub repository.
 Repository of the Web Application ( our Minimal Viable Prototype ) and where new changes to the application are being pushed.
 - DockerHub repository.
 The repository where the docker image is being hosted.
 - Remote Machine on DigitalOcean with Jenkins Server.
 This server runs the build and delivery jobs.
+[Link to the server here](http://165.227.168.19:8080/login?from=%2F)
 - The remote machine on DigitalOcean with the Static Web Server.
 Where the Web Application is being deployed and hosted.
 - The remote machine on DigitalOcean with Database Server.
 This database server is used by the Web Application.